Welcome to Friends of the New Forest Airfields The Charity preserving our Aviation Heritage

 The twelve airfields in the New Forest can be seen on this map.
 A brief introduction to each of the airfields is below.
-Much more detailed information and archive material can be found in the FONFA Museum, on the website of individual airfield groups and by using the links below.
+Much more detailed information and archive material can be found in the FONFA Heritage Centre, on the website of individual airfield groups and by using the links below.

 RAF Stoney Cross was one of the main concrete runway airfields which had many heavy aircraft and gliders operating from it during WW II.
 Little remains of this once busy airfield today but for a few areas of concrete that were former taxiways and the perimeter track..